Key Differences Between PR, Marketing, and Advertising —and When You Should Use Each for Your Brand

 PR

 The PR campaign is the outreach that a media specialist or PR pro does around a specific message your brand wants to put out.
-For example, if your B2B brand just made a commitment to ensure that one-third of your board is people of color, you would want to get that information out to the media.
-Someone on your team or your B2B PR agency would send out pitches to reporters and bloggers or perhaps work with your leadership to film a video sharing the news and talking about why it’s important.
+For example, if your B2B brand just committed to ensuring that one-third of your board is people of color, you would want to get that information out to the media.
+Someone on your team or your B2B PR agency would send pitches to reporters and bloggers or perhaps work with your leadership to film a video sharing the news and talking about why it’s important.

-The results you could get from this are different types of media coverage.
+The results you could get from this all fall in the marketing mix.
 Here are a few examples:

-So while your agency or PR team are the ones feeding those writers and reporters information, they don’t get to approve what is actually written or how it’s said.
-And there’s nothing to prevent the writer or reporter from doing their own research to support or inform the story they’re writing.
+So, while your agency or PR team are the ones feeding those writers and reporters information, they don’t get to approve what is actually written or how it’s said.
+And nothing prevents the writer or reporter from doing their own research to support or inform the story they’re writing.

 If this sounds scary to you, you’re not alone.
-Lots of B2B brands are wary of PR for that very reason because they’ve gotten so used to controlling their message through blogs, ebooks, whitepapers, and infographics (that’s called owned media, by the way).
+Many B2B brands are wary of PR for that very reason because they’ve gotten so used to controlling their message and curating a controlled, positive reputation through blogs, ebooks, whitepapers, and infographics (that’s called owned media, by the way).

-However, here’s the thing you need to know: You cannot build trust with your audience through advertising (paid media) and your own content (owned media) alone.
+However, here’s the thing you need to know: You cannot build trust or customer loyalty with your audience through advertising (paid media) and your own content (owned media) alone.
+A social media ad is nowhere near as effective as a solid PR piece from a respected public relations professional or news source.

-Those are important pieces of the overall marketing puzzle, but since consumers, in general, are growing more and more distrustful of promotional content and ads, you’ve got to invest in other ways to show your audience why they should choose your B2B brand over another.
+Those are important pieces of the overall marketing puzzle, but since consumers are generally growing more and more distrustful of promotional content and ads, you’ve got to invest in other ways to show your audience why they should choose your B2B brand over another.

 When should I use PR?

-PR works best when it’s done on an ongoing basis, rather than only when you have a big product announcement or a new development.
+PR works best when it’s done on an ongoing basis rather than only during a new product launch or major product development.

-Public relations can be employed consistently to keep your name in the public’s eye.
-Whether that’s providing quotes for news stories about your industry, or doing longer interviews for spotlight pieces, the more regularly your brand contributes something to a larger industry or trending conversation, the greater the chances that your audience will see you as a trustworthy, knowledgeable resource when it comes time to make that B2B purchase.
+Employ public relations consistently to keep your name in the public’s eye.
+Whether that’s providing quotes for news stories about your industry or doing longer interviews for spotlight pieces, the more regularly your brand contributes something to a larger industry or trending conversation, the greater the chances that your audience will see you as a trustworthy, knowledgeable resource when it comes time to make that B2B purchase.

-However, there are additional moments when PR can be especially useful.
+However, there are additional moments when PR can be particularly beneficial.
 Here are some examples:

 • Something newsworthy happens that involves your brand; you hire a new CEO, create new technology, or your firm participates in a larger industry initiative